miruchigawa/discord-bot/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

 ## Contact
-For any questions or feedback, please contact the project maintainer at [miruchigawa@outlook.jp].
+For questions or feedback, please contact the project maintainer at [miruchigawa@outlook.jp].